COVID-19 Frequently Asked Questions (FAQs)

 For more information, please contact firstname.lastname@example.org or call the Nutrition Services office at 425-335-1561.

 We have provided learning resources to families and teachers are reaching out to students to provide resources.
 We are also continuing to provide Chromebooks for students who need them.
-Teachers have been sharing resources and learning opportunities with students that are designed to build on prior learning and knowledge, while we continue to focus on equitable access for each student.

 During the school closure, families are encouraged to support their children in accessing learning engagement resources.
 Families who have personal devices for their child to use at home are welcome to use it to access learning resources.